Curved documentation

-With this Windows MFC program you can edit the curves that are used for the car definition.
+With this Windows MFC program you can edit curves that are used for the car definition.

-Download, and install Curved.
-Run it.
+CurvEd comes with every Racer installation.
+Run it (curved.exe).
 Click the little button in the toolbar with the four arrows.
 Here you can enter what the values on your axes mean, and what ranges are valid.
 You can also specify how many steps you want to subdivide the axes into, for your convenience (it has no impact on the actual data itself).

 Defining the axes and value ranges (note this is an awful example that doesn't look very much like an actual torque curve, which has its peak often more to the right of the graph, not even to mention the ranges are not like real RPM's at all!).